top of page

 Research Assistant

-I'm a senior majoring in cognitive and behavior neuroscience with a minor in adaptive brain and behavior.
-I'm originally from Seattle, WA but have lived in Florida, Texas and now northern Virginia is my home.
-I plan to apply to physician assistant school in hopes of working in a private practice for neurology.
-My research interest is in sexual assault, substance use and IPV specifically among college age students.
-Outside of the lab I'm an executive member in my sorority and I enjoy taking walks around Blacksburg and spending time with my friends.
+Payton is a senior majoring in cognitive and behavior neuroscience with a minor in adaptive brain and behavior.
+I'm originally from Seattle, WA but has lived in Florida, Texas and now northern Virginia is her home.
+She plans to apply to physician assistant school in hopes of working in a private practice for neurology.
+Her research interest is in sexual assault, substance use and IPV specifically among college age students.
+Outside of the lab she is an executive member in her sorority, and enjoys taking walks around Blacksburg and spending time with her friends.

 ©2021 by Research for Alcohol and Couples Health (REACH) Lab.